HxS Objects

 Delegate

 The delegate object is used to describe areas that are delegated through the bus interface.
-In order to be part of a hardware / software interface, the delegate object must be specified in the list of registers of a block.
+To be part of a hardware/software interface, the delegate object must be specified in the list of registers of a block.
+This allows the user to obtain a sub-bus interface of the same type as the parent bus interface, for example, to connect further HxS-generated hardware/software interfaces or existing IPs.

 namespace Eccelerators.HxS.Docs